Alluxio/alluxio/docs/Hierarchy-Storage-on-Tachyon.md

 ---
 layout: global
-title: Hierarchical storage on Tachyon
+title: Hierarchical storage on Tachyon (Alpha)
 ---

 The hierarchical storage introduces more storage layers besides the existing memory layer.
 Each